Poll: Virginia Governor Race Remains Tight, 10% of Voters Undecided

 — Breitbart News (@BreitbartNews) September 16, 2021

-It coincides with a Washington Post-Schar School poll showing a tight race, with McAullife holding a 3-point lead over Youngkin among likely voters, 50 percent to 47.
-It also found Youngkin leading McAullife among independent likely voters 52 percent to 44 percent.
+It coincides with a Washington Post-Schar School poll showing a tight race, with McAuliffe holding a 3-point lead over Youngkin among likely voters, 50 percent to 47.
+It also found Youngkin leading McAuliffe among independent likely voters 52 percent to 44 percent.

-FiveThirtyEight’s poll tracker currently shows McAullife leading by 3.5 percent.
+FiveThirtyEight’s poll tracker currently shows McAuliffe leading by 3.5 percent.

 .